Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/02/automation-philosophy.md

 Eccentric work is irregular, uncommon or highly variable.
 It may require novel solutions on a regular basis.
 It needs a level of thinking to be solved efficiently.

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/Definitely-Routine-to-Definitely-Eccentric.png" alt="Definitely Routine to Definitely Eccentric" loading="lazy"}
 :::

 ## Isolation vs Collaboration

 Routine work can be performed in isolation.
-It isn’t very stimulating work, so it is often too little to keep even one human brain occupied.
+It isn't very stimulating work, so it is often too little to keep even one human brain occupied.
 Eccentric work, however, benefits from collaboration.
 Two or more people working on the problem will be more likely to create a wide range of possible solutions.
 Two or more people working together will create a more novel solution.

 ## What to Automate